Occupational Employment And Wages In Jacksonville,

 Transportation and material moving

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
 In the Jacksonville Metropolitan Statistical Area, above average concentrations of employment were found in some of the occupations within the office and administrative support group.
-For instance, credit authorizers, checkers, and clerks were employed at 6.8 times the national rate in Jacksonville, and bill and account collectors, at 3.2 times the U.S. average.
-On the other hand, bookkeeping, accounting, and auditing clerks had a location quotient of 1.0 in Jacksonville, indicating that this particular occupation’s local and national employment shares were similar.
+For instance, credit authorizers, checkers, and clerks were employed at 6.6 times the national rate in Jacksonville, and bill and account collectors, at 3.0 times the U.S. average.
+On the other hand, stock clerks and order fillers had a location quotient of 1.0 in Jacksonville, indicating that this particular occupation's local and national employment shares were similar.